zwt233/zwt233.github.io/_pages/about.md

 Yingxia Shao (邵蓥侠)
 ====
-Associate Reseacher, PhD Advisor (with Researcher Title)
+Associate Professor, PhD Advisor (with Researcher Title)

 Email: shaoyx [AT] bupt.edu.cn
 <!-- Addr: Room 816, #3 Building, BUPT -->

 Bio
 ====
-Yingxia Shao is an Associate Researcher at School of Computer Science, Beijing University of Posts and Telecommunications.
+Yingxia Shao is a Research Associate Professor at School of Computer Science, Beijing University of Posts and Telecommunications.
 He obtained his PhD from Peking University 2016, advised by [Prof. Bin Cui](http://net.pku.edu.cn/~cuibin/).
 He worked with [Prof. Lei Chen](http://www.cs.ust.hk/~leichen/) as a visiting scholar at HKUST in 2013 and 2014.
-He has served in the Technical Program Committee of various international conferences including VLDB, AAAI, IJCAI, APWeb-WAIM and MDM.
+He has served in the Technical Program Committee of various international conferences including VLDB, AAAI, IJCAI, BigData, APWeb-WAIM and MDM.
 He is serving as a reviewer of internatinal journals including VLDBJ, WWWJ, DSE.
 He was awarded Google PhD Fellowship (2014), MSRA Fellowship (2014), PhD National Scholarship of MOE China (2014), ACM SIGMOD China Doctoral Dissertation Award (2017).

 He is a member of ACM and member of CCF.